JaneLi99/Youtube_Comments_Scraping/README.md

 # Youtube_Comments_Scraping

-Here's the python scraping project that I did for Dr. Karen Han two years ago. </br>
+Here's the python scraping project that I did for Dr. Karen Han in Spring 2020. </br>
 It scrapes comments data (four attributes: publish time, author, like counts and comment) from Youtube videos.